jamespjh/rpg-worldcanal/world/home/index.md

 * N: Newcastle
 * X: Gate to world ring, main town of halflings
 * V: lair of Jinny Angles
+* U: former lair of Sneaking Mary (not sure of monsters yet)

 Other locations
 * (+,*): Canal branches